oddle-developer/oddle-rn-challenge-graphcms/README.md

 ```

 ## Usage

+0. Make sure you are using Node v12 and above

 1. Once you have done the setup above, run the upload script by firing the command bellow